TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-5.md

 In the above function, we:
 - Pass in a callback function, which is `(total, currentItem) => total * currentItem`.
-- Initialise total to `1` in the second argument.
+- Initialize total to `1` in the second argument.

 So what `.reduce()` will do, is it will once again go through every element in `arr` and apply the `callback` function to it.
 It then changes `total`, without actually changing the array itself.
 After it's done, it returns `total`.

 #### Summary

-You've learnt about the three powerful array methods which are `.map()`, `.filter()` and `.reduce()`.
+You've learnt about the three powerful array methods which are `map`, `filter` and `reduce`.
 They allow us to write shorter code that is more readable and less prone to bugs.

 For a quick recap of these array methods, consider this picture which should visually explain them in terms of sandwiches:

 ![Alt text](https://static.observableusercontent.com/thumbnail/bea194824f0d5842addcb7910bb488795c6f80f143ab5332b28a317ebcecd603.jpg)

-Your task is now to rewrite the `sumOfTripledEvens(array)` function using these three methods. **Hint**: you don't need to declare any variables, just having a single `return` within the function will be enough.
+Let's do some quick practice before your assignment!
+Rewrite the `sumOfTripledEvens(array)` function using these three methods.

 Once you are finished and you've tested that your function works correctly, check out the [solution in this gist](#).